Military bands of the United Kingdom: Civil-military bands

 There are various volunteer reservist bands affiliated with the British military, mirroring and styling themselves after regular forces bands.
-For example, The Royal British Legion maintains its own marching/concert bands, patterned under the Royal Navy.
+For example,British Imperial Military Band The Royal British Legion maintains its own marching/concert bands, patterned under the Royal Navy.
 The various uniformed military cadet organizations have their own bands that use the same aforementioned formations.
 All Army Cadet Force and Royal Air Force Air Cadets share their bands and use the general formation used in both services (the exception being that several RAF Air Cadet bands such as the National Marching Band have drums corps at the front of their formations similarly to the naval service).
 The Sea Cadet Corps (United Kingdom), Royal Marines Volunteer Cadet Corps and the Combined Cadet Force bands utilize the standard musical practices of the RM.

 The Duke of York's Royal Military School Ceremonial Band is the largest outside the Ministry of Defence and is larger than the Bands of the Foot Guards.
 The RMS Band is organized similarly to that of the RM.